Nekrosis-ISS-Capstone/Nekrosis-ISS-Capstone.github.io/docs/Installation/cli.md

 :::

-Once verified, head to the [Usage](../Usage/cli.md) section to learn how to use Nekrosis.
+Once verified, head to the [Usage - CLI](../Usage/cli.md) section to learn how to use Nekrosis.